-The Warehouse online platform TheMarket launches online subscription model
+The Warehouse online platform TheMarket launches online subscription service

 "TheMarket Club offering free shipping across the site will be a game-changer for our customers."

-Retail analyst Chris Wilkinson said TheMarket's move to operate a subscription model like Amazon was strategic as it moved to snatch dominant market share in the country's growing e-commerce market.
+Retail analyst Chris Wilkinson said TheMarket's move to operate a subscription model like Amazon was a strategic attempt to snatch a dominant market share in the country's growing e-commerce market.

 The Amazon-esque retail model would face some challenges in this market, however, he said.

 "There are some deals [to be had], but there are a multiplicity of deals in this space.
-If your with Vodafone then you get this [streaming service] for free, or you get something else that you pay a bit extra for, it's quite a complex market.
+If you're with Vodafone then you get this [streaming service] for free, or you get something else that you pay a bit extra for, it's quite a complex market.
 Unless it is something unique [it will be hard to crack]," Wilkinson said.

 "The difference with Amazon Prime is it is their own product - it's completely different."

-Amazon has its own production division and creates its own video and streaming content that it offers as part of Amazon Prime subscription, which in itself drives million of memberships.
-The subscription aims to provide convenience, and everything in one place.
+Amazon has its own production division and creates its own video and streaming content that it offers as part of Amazon Prime subscription, which in itself drives millions of memberships.
+The subscription aims to provide convenience and everything in one place.

-"What will be a game-changer for [TheMarket]?
-If they were able to team with one of the big supermarkets.
+"What could be a game-changer for [TheMarket] is if they were able to team with one of the big supermarkets.

 "This is one of the steep changes Amazon has done in the United States - owning and working with aspirational food brands ...
 The Warehouse's work is admirable, but it is really going to rely on a critical mass of consumers to embrace this," he said.